 When should I call 911?

 9-1-1 should be used in emergencies only, when immediate police, fire, and/or medical assistance is needed.
 Examples of this are crimes in progress, crashes with injuries, or life-threatening situations.
-All other calls for services should be done by using the non-emergency number (228) 875-2211.
+Otherwise, use the non-emergency number (228) 875-2211.

 What are the Police Department’s hours?

 The Ocean Springs Police Department is available 24 hours a day, 7 days a week.
-However, the lobby of the department is only staffed from 8:00 a.m.-5:00 p.m., Monday through Friday (excluding city holidays).
-If assistance is required other than these times, there is a call box located in the back lobby of the police station and press the call button on the wall.
+However, the lobby and Records Office is staffed only from 8:00 a.m.-5:00 p.m., Monday through Friday (excluding city holidays).
+If assistance is required other than these times, call our Dispatch Unit at (228) 875-2211 or go to the back lobby of the police station and press the call button on the wall.

 Where is the Ocean Springs Police Department located?

 We are located at 3810 Bienville Blvd, Ocean Springs, MS 39564..

 There are two ways to file a report with Ocean Springs Police Department: